VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 ## Important terms

 ### Assumed true beta
 The assumed true beta is the effect size used to simulate new datasets.
 For example:
 ```r
 beta_mass = 0.5
 ```
 means that the simulation assumes a true positive body mass effect of 0.5 on the log odds scale.

 ### Target predictor
 The target predictor is the predictor being evaluated in the assurance analysis.
 In the current script:
 ```r
 target_predictor = "mass_s"
 ```
 This means the assurance analysis is focused on body mass.

 ### Non target predictors
 The model still includes all three predictors:
 ```r
 mass_s
 longevity_s
 gestation_s
 ```
 However, during simulation, only the target predictor is assigned the assumed effect size.
 The non target predictors are set to zero in the data generating process.
 This isolates the model's ability to detect the body mass effect.

 ### Trials
 `Trials` is the number of sampled individuals or necropsies for each species.
 The script keeps the observed trial counts fixed.
 This preserves the real sampling structure of the dataset.

 ### Mu
 `mu` is the expected cancer probability for each species.
 The script calculates `mu` from the linear predictor:
 ```r
 eta_mu = intercept + beta_mass * mass_s + phylogenetic effect
 mu = plogis(eta_mu)
 ```

 ### Phi

-`phi` is the beta binomial precision parameter.
+`phi` is the beta binomial overdispersion parameter.
 It controls the amount of overdispersion in the simulated cancer counts.

-Lower `phi` means more overdispersion.
+- Lower `phi` means more overdispersion.

-Higher `phi` means the model behaves more like a binomial model.
+- Higher `phi` means the model behaves more like a binomial model.

 ### Zero inflation probability
 The zero inflation probability is the probability that a species is assigned to the extra zero process.
 The default zero inflation model is:
 ```r
 zi ~ log_trials_s
 ```
 This means the probability of an excess zero depends on sampling effort.

 ### Phylogenetic random effect
 The script simulates a phylogenetic random effect using the covariance matrix `A_model`.
 This preserves the idea that related species are not statistically independent.

 ### Posterior probability cutoff
 The current cutoff is:
 ```r
 posterior_prob_cutoff = 0.95
 ```

 For body mass, a simulation is counted as successful if:
 ```r
 Pr(beta_mass > 0) > 0.95
 ```

 ### Assurance
 Assurance is the proportion of valid simulations that successfully detect the assumed effect.
 ```r
 assurance = n_success / n_sim_valid
 ```

 ## Step by step explanation of what the script does
 ### Step 1.
 Load packages
 The script loads the required packages:

 ```r